mmistakes/minimal-mistakes/_posts/2022-08-29-sbt-tutorial.md

 header:
     image: "/images/blog cover.jpg"
 tags: [scala, beginners, sbt]
-excerpt: "Introduction to SBT"
+excerpt: "Learn how to set up and configure your Scala projects with SBT in this long-form tutorial."
 ---

 _This article is brought to you by [Yadu Krishnan](https://github.com/yadavan88).
 He's a senior developer and constantly shares his passion for new languages, libraries and technologies.
 After his [long-form Slick tutorial](/slick), he's coming back with a new comprehensive introduction to SBT.
-Please enjoy!._
+Please enjoy!_

+> _This tutorial complements Rock the JVM's premium [Scala masterclass](https://rockthejvm.com/p/the-scala-bundle), as you learn to set up and configure your Scala projects._

 ## 1. Introduction